-Burundi is a tiny landlocked country in the Great Lakes region, bordered by the Democratic Republic of the Congo on the west, Rwanda to the north and Tanzania to the east and south.
+Besieged by a history of ethnic warfare, Burundi is a tiny landlocked country in the African Great Lakes region, bordered by the Democratic Republic of the Congo on the west, Rwanda to the north and Tanzania to the east and south.
 It’s about the size of Belgium.

 Protesters took to the streets.
-Police fired with live ammunition, killing a number of them.
+Police fired live ammunition, killing a number of them.

 In May, an attempted coup was beaten back.
 In July, Nkurunziza was re-elected.